Nonprofit Technology Roadmap

 The Art of Scoping: Build a Doable Nonprofit Technology Roadmap

-A roadmap only works if the work inside it can actually be delivered.
+A nonprofit technology roadmap only works if the work inside it can actually be delivered.
 Good scoping turns big initiatives into bounded phases your team can approve, staff, budget, and complete without overwhelming day-to-day operations.

 Scoping is what turns a big roadmap idea into a phase your team can actually deliver.